angela1C/Data-Representation-Project-2020/README.md

     * https://data.gov.ie/api/3/action/organization_list is used to retrieve a list of organizations or publishers.

 The python script calls the API url using the `requests` library which returns JSON data.
 This is parsed and sent to the MySQL database.
 - The server file `application.py` contains three routes that can trigger these functions at  `/orgs_load`, `/tags_load` and  `/dataset_load`.
+An `admin` user needs to be logged in to trigger these functions.
+You can also go  directly to `/admin` to load these tables.
 - The openDAO.py file also contains code to truncate the database tables before calling the api so as to avoid duplicate data being stored in the table.
 The tables are named `org_list`, `tag_list` and `dataset_list`.
 The calls to the API returns JSON files containing  the lists of organizations or publishers who provide datasets on the open data portal, list of tag words and list of the names of the datasets.

-Once the data has been downloaded to the database from data.gov.ie, the JSON data can be viewed in the browser.
+Once the data has been downloaded to the database from <data.gov.ie>, the JSON data can be viewed in the browser.
 There are also webpages for viewing and finding tags, publishers or datasets.
 The links are available in the navigation bar of the webpages.

 ### Tags: